 Yes, E6000 will stick to plexiglass.
 In fact, it’s one of the best adhesives for the material.
 The good thing about using E6000 on plexiglass is that it has weather-resistant properties, so it will not fall apart easily.

 We will draw the curtains here.
-As you can see, E6000 provides a strong bond on certain types of plastic but it’s not perfect.
-It contains chemicals which are harmful to the body when ingested, so it should be used with care and caution.
+As you can see, E6000 provides a strong bond on certain types of plastic, but it’s not perfect.
+It contains chemicals that are harmful to the body when ingested, so it should be used with care and caution.
 As long as you deal with the toxic aspect of the glue, which can be done by wearing the right protective gear, you shouldn’t have any problem.